Vadoniy/otus-kotlin-basic-2022-09/README.md

 1) Implement function that consumes lambda function F and positive integer N. Function F has to start exactly N times.
 2) Implement function (MAIN_F) that consumes lambda function F and returns the same result like F. Function MAIN_F has to be kind of wrapper for any other function and has to log time of start and end of input-function F.

+HomeWork 11:

+- SqlDslUnitTest.class is given.
+Make it compilable and runnable.
+All tests must pass successfully.